Government and Policy

 WEF, “Global Financial Inclusion Practices,” October 2024

-Three years ago the Center for a New American Security (CNAS) published report detailing China’s ambitions for an authoritarian Digital Currency / Electronic Payment (DCEP) system in which the State aimed to process and support over 300,000 financial transactions per second, with the data feeding the Communist Party’s social credit system in real-time.
+Three years ago the Center for a New American Security (CNAS) published a report detailing China’s ambitions for an authoritarian Digital Currency / Electronic Payment (DCEP) system in which the State aimed to process and support over 300,000 financial transactions per second, with the data feeding the Communist Party’s social credit system in real-time.

 According to the CNAS report, “This digital currency push is a major step in expanding the party’s digital authoritarianism, adding real-time financial data into the CCP’s strategy for technology-driven governance.”